 Pharmaceuticals and Medical Devices

-• (64) Enabling faster clinical trials (proving success or failing sooner at lower cost during research)
+- Helping researchers and trial coordinators enable faster clinical trials (proving success or failing sooner at a lower cost during research) by designing patient-centered trial protocols and leveraging digital tools to streamline data collection and analysis.

-• (65) Understanding the effectiveness of drugs/devices as patients utilize them and identifying emerging risks sooner
+- Supporting healthcare providers and monitoring teams in understanding the effectiveness of drugs/devices as patients utilize them and identifying emerging risks sooner by creating real-time feedback systems that prioritize patient safety and outcomes.

 Industry #13